 Our program takes an interdisciplinary approach that integrates investigation of the endocrine response of an organism to changes in nutrition at four levels of organization: (1) molecular and cellular regulation of growth; (2) tissue specific growth response; (3) individual organism growth, development, and survival; and (4) population health and survival.
 One goal is to establish a long-term photo-identification and behavioral monitoring program for dolphins in the Jacksonville area.
 Dolphins in the St Johns River and along our coast are impacted by everything people do in our neighborhoods and on the water.
 The Dolphin Research Program will provide new data on the health and behavior of these intelligent mammals, giving state and federal agencies the information they need to help keep them safe.
 With this knowledge, the industries that use the river and the wild dolphins will be able coexist for many generations on the First Coast.

 The Marine Mammal Research Team

 attended the 2014 Southeast and Mid-Atlantic Marine Mammal

 Symposium (SEAMAMMS) at the University of North Carolina Wilmington, March 28-30th.
-Research students from Dr. Richmond and Dr. Gibson’s labs
+Research students from Dr. Avery and Dr. Gibson’s labs

 represented UNF well with 6 scientific presentations!